Peak Utilities

 Laptop Optimization Guide: Boost Speed and Battery Life

-If your laptop feels sluggish out of the box, you’re likely dealing with bloatware—pre-installed apps that consume storage, memory, and background resources without delivering real value.
-Think trial antivirus suites or duplicate media players (yes, they’re still a thing).
+If your laptop feels sluggish out of the box, bloatware’s probably the culprit.
+Pre-installed apps drain storage, memory, and background resources without delivering much value.
+Trial antivirus suites, duplicate media players, they’re still there, believe it or not, hogging system resources that could actually matter for your workflow.

 Too many startup apps slow boot time dramatically.